funcool/clojure.jdbc/docs/user-guide.rst

 Connection parameters
 ---------------------

-Usually, the documentation of any jvm language that explains JDBC, always supposes that the reader comes from Java and knowns JDBC well.
+Usually, the documentation of any jvm language that explains JDBC always supposes that the reader comes from Java and knowns JDBC well.
 This documentation will not make the same mistake.

-JDBC is the default abstraction/interface for SQL databases written in Java.
+JDBC is the default JAVA abstraction/interface for SQL databases.
 It's like the Python DB-API and similar abstractions in other languages.
-Clojure, as a guest language on a jvm, benefits from having a good and well tested abstraction like this.
+Clojure, as a guest language on the jvm, benefits from having a good, well tested abstraction like this.

 ``dbspec`` is a simple Clojure way to define the database connection parameters that are used to create a new database connection or create a new datasource